-Ashley Lackovich-Van Gorp | Founding Executive Director
+Ashley Lackovich-Van Gorp

 Tsion Asmare

-Tsion Asmare is the Project Manger and Facilitator at the Center for Creative Leadership in Addis Ababa, Ethiopia.
+Tsion Asmare is the Project Manager and Facilitator at the Center for Creative Leadership in Addis Ababa, Ethiopia.
 In addition to her professional work, she mobilizes volunteers within Ethiopia, most recently organizing a shoe drive for 300 children in Gambela, Ethiopia.

 Tsion represents Enhance Worldwide on the ground in Ethiopia.
 Visiting partners and program participants, she ensures that Enhance maintains its commitment to the girls, women and communities it serves.